clpo13/wikiget/README.md

 double `"` quotes.

 The site can also be specified with the `--site` flag, though this will not have any effect if the full URL is given.
+Non-Wikimedia sites should work, but you may need to specify the wiki's script path with `--path` (where `index.php` and `api.php` live; on Wikimedia sites it's `/w/`, but other sites may use `/` or something else entirely).
+Private wikis (those requiring login even for read access) are also supported with the use of the `--username` and `--password` flags.

 More detailed information, such as the site used and full URL of the file, can be displayed with `-v` or `--verbose`.
 Use `-vv` to display even more detail.